Goldsboro, North Carolina: Nuclear accident

 In 1961, two 3.8 megaton hydrogen bombs were dropped accidentally on the village of Faro, 12 mi north of Goldsboro, after a B-52 aircraft broke up in mid air.
 The two Mark 39 nuclear bombs were released after the crew abandoned a B-52 bomber which had suffered mid-flight structural failure.
 Both bombs went through several steps in the arming sequence, but neither detonated.
-One bomb was recovered.
+A bomb was recovered.
 Although much of the second bomb was also recovered, a missing piece containing uranium was believed to have sunk deep into the swampy earth and could not be recovered.
 The piece remains in land that the Air Force eventually purchased in order to prevent any land use or digging.
-In 2013, it was revealed that three safety mechanisms on one bomb had failed, leaving just one low-voltage switch preventing detonation.
+It was revealed in 2013 that three safety mechanisms on one bomb had failed, leaving just one low-voltage switch preventing detonation.

 Geography

 According to the United States Census Bureau, the city has a total area of 24.8 sqmi, of which 24.8 sqmi is land and 0.04 sqmi (0.08%) is water.
 The Neuse River defines the southern boundary of the city.

-Little River is a class WS-III river that provides the water source for Goldsboro.
+Little River is a class WS-III river which provides the water source for Goldsboro.
 It runs through the west of the city, and joins the Neuse River about 2 mi south of US 70.

-Stoney Creek runs through the east of the city between downtown and the Seymour Johnson Air Force Base.
+Stoney Creek runs through the east of the city between downtown and Seymour Johnson Air Force Base.
 As of 1982 the Goldsboro waste-water treatment plant accounted for 59% of total effluent discharged into the Neuse between Clayton and Kinston.

 The closest lakes to the city center are McArthur Lake, 3.3 mi to the southwest, Cedar Lake, 4.6 mi to the north and Quaker Neck Lake, 4.7 mi to the west.

-Quaker Neck Lake is an artificial lake that supplies cooling water to the H.F.
+Quaker Neck Lake is an artificial lake which supplies cooling water to the H.F.
 Lee Energy Complex.
 The closest reservoirs are Cogdells Pond, 2.6 mi to the northeast and Wills Pond, 5.4 mi to the west.
 Wills Pond is also known as Bear Creek W/S Lake Number Four.
 Wills Pond impounds Old Mill Branch, a tributary of Bear Creek that flows east and enters Bear Creek near its headwaters.

 Climate

-Goldsboro's location on the Atlantic Coastal Plain lends it a Humid subtropical climate, with hot humid summers and cool winters.
+Goldsboro's location on the Atlantic Coastal Plain gives it a humid subtropical climate, with hot humid summers and cool winters.
 The hottest month is July, with an average high temperature of 91 °F (31 °C), and an average low of 71 °F (22 °C).
 The coldest month is January, with an average high of 54 °F (11 °C), and an average low of 34 °F (0 °C).
-Annual total rainfall is 52.53 inches (1,334 mm), falling relatively evenly with a slight wet season in the late summer/early fall.
+The annual total rainfall is 52.53 inches (1,334 mm), falling relatively evenly with a slight wet season in the late summer/early fall.
 Some light to moderate snowfall can take place in winter, but amounts can fluctuate greatly and can range from no snow to totals over one foot (30 cm) in some years.